What is different about the MINDFUL, slow-motion, high-intensity strength training method?

 Does it ever get any easier?

 Not if you're doing it properly.
-In other forms of exercise the intensity is relatively constant, so as your conditioning improves the exercise seems easier.
+In other forms of exercise, the intensity is relatively constant, so as your conditioning improves the exercise seems easier.
 In this workout we will always increase the intensity of the exercise to challenge your improved level of conditioning.

 How does This Exercise Increase Bone Density?

 Just like muscles, bones can become stronger.
 If the exercise you perform increases your muscle strength, it will also increase your bone strength, or bone density.
-New bone grows after experiencing a sufficient amount of stress, and slow-motion, high-intensity weight training definitely provides a sufficient amount of stress to increase bone density.
+New bone grows after experiencing a sufficient amount of stress, and slow-motion, high-intensity strength training definitely provides a sufficient amount of stress to increase bone density.

 Will I be sore the next day?